Johse/powerload-utilities/README.md

 The powerLoad utilities are a set of utilities - based on the bcpToolkit - for loading the Autodesk Vault Workgroup or Professional.
 The powerLoad utilites are:
 * **powerLoad Intermediate Database (IDB):** SQL database for transforming the data to fit to the target Vault
-* **IDB.Load.Files:** Utility to load files from a Windows folder to the Intermediate Database.
+* **IDB.Load.Files:** Command line utility to load files from a Windows folder to the Intermediate Database.
-* **IDB.Load.BCP:** Utility to load files and folders from a BCP-package to the Intermediate Database (IDB).
+* **IDB.Load.BCP:** Command line utility to load files and folders from a BCP-package to the Intermediate Database (IDB).
 * **IDB.Discover.Vault:** Utility to copy a snapshot of the target Vault configuration to the powerLoad Intermediate Database (IDB).
 * **IDB.Analyzer.Inventor:** Scans Inventor files for missing references that are listed in the IDB in the field 'LocalFullFileName'.
 Additionally the RefID from the reference is extracted and written back to the IDB.
 * **IDB.Analyzer.AutoCAD:** Scans AutoCAD DWGs files for missing Xrefs that are listed in the IDB in the field 'LocalFullFileName'.
 Additionally the RefID from the reference is extracted and written back to the IDB.